bytemare/dbmon/README.md

 ## Testing

 The platform is _functional_.
 To see it live, you must first run a cluster, see instructions here : https://www.cockroachlabs.com/docs/stable/start-a-local-cluster-in-docker.html
-_NB: If you changed the port number used id the instructions, please adapt it in the server test program : Test/server/dbmon.go_
+_NB: If you changed the port number used in the instructions, please adapt it in the server test program : app/dbmon.go_

 Run the server in a docker container or compile and run it yourself :